sushrut-upenn/-ESE-5150-Internet-of-Things-Sensors-and-Systems/README.md

 Project Members - Juilee Kotnis and Sushrut Thakur

-The code is attached above in the files
+The code and the images of the final product are attached in the above files.